The Weight of Sin

 Is All Sin Equal?

-The way I like to think about this, is that different sins are unequal in their moral weight.
+Different sins are unequal in their moral weight.
 For example, murder is a much morally worse sin than stealing or lying.
-Much of the way we judge moral weight comes from the consequences of that sin.
+Often the way we judge moral weight comes from the consequences of that sin.
 Murder is worse because it ends another life, and results in grief, sadness, and depression in others.
 Something like stealing would be less severe, because the consequences of stealing are less severe.
-Another example of this is lust and adultery.
-These are both sins that equally separate us from God, but lusting in your mind, and physically committing adultery, both can have much different consequences.
-Adultery can separate families, start arguments and anger, while lust often doesn't have a direct effect on others.

 Overall, sin is sin, all sin separates us from God, but all sin doesn't result in the same consequences in the world.

-Yes, accepting forgiveness isn't how bad our sin is, but about the true depth of God's love and mercy.
-All sin requires the same amount of forgiveness, which is complete forgiveness.
-God doesn't ever partially forgive us.
-When we genuinely ask for forgiveness for a sin, no matter the sin, we are completely and totally forgiven.
+When we genuinely follow Christ and seek forgiveness, no matter the sin, we are completely and totally forgiven.
 There's no sin that's too big or too small for God to forgive.
-Our ability to receive forgiveness comes from our willingness to acknowledge it, confess it, and give it to God.
+Our ability to receive forgiveness comes from our willingness to acknowledge our sin, confess it, and give it to God.

 Can You Lose Salvation by Committing a Certain Sin?

 There is no sin bad enough that we can lose our salvation because of it.
 Now if we are not willing to repent of a sin, then it's possible that we won't receive salvation.
-No matter what sin you commit, as long as you repent from it, and truly ask God for forgiveness, then it wont result in a loss of salvation.
+No matter what sin you commit, as long as you repent from it, and truly ask God for forgiveness, then it wont result in losing salvation.
 The only sin that could technically make you lose your salvation is apostasy, which is literally the act of rejecting God's grace and forgiveness, and turning away from Him.
 The reason this makes us lose our salvation is because we're literally just denying God, and not accepting his forgiveness.

 Related Article: Repentance